 Thank you for your interest in submitting to Timothy McSweeney’s Quarterly Concern!
-We gladly consider unsolicited works, but because we are a very small organization with an even smaller editorial department, it often takes us a long time to respond to our submitters.
+We gladly consider unsolicited works.
+Because we are a very small organization with an even smaller editorial department, it often takes us a long time to respond to our submitters, and we can only review one story per author at a time.
 We appreciate your patience with us as we work on getting to your piece.

 Is up to you.